-Fall 2024 SUNY Korea - Stony Brook Student Handbook
+Spring 2025 SUNY Korea - Stony Brook Student Handbook

-This will confirm that I, , have been informed of the current ed ition of the SUNY Korea Student Handbook.
-I understand that the SUNY Kore ea Student Handbook describes important t information regarding academic policies and procedures at SUNY Korea.
-I un nderstand that I should contact the relevan t department or offices with any questions that I may have that are not answer red in this Handbook.
-Furthermore, I understand that the information, polici ies, and procedures outlined in the SUNY K orea Student Handbook are subject to change.
-I understand that any revised in formation may supersede, modify, or could l even eliminate existing policies cited in the Handbook.
-I understand that it is my responsibility to read the co Student's Printed Name: Student ID: Major: Contact Number: Signature: Date Signed:
+This will confirm that I, have been informed of the current edi tion of the SUNY Korea Student Handbook.
+I understand that the SUNY Korea Student Handbook describes important information regarding academic policies and procedures at SUNY Korea.
+I unde erstand that I should contact the relevan t department or offices with any questions that I may have that are not answered d in this Handbook.
+Furthermore, I understand that the information, policies s, and procedures outlined in the SUNY K orea Student Handbook are subject to change.
+I understand that any revised info rmation may supersede, modify, or could even eliminate existing policies cited in the Handbook.
+I understand that it is my responsibility to read the cont with the policies and procedures that it contains, as well a Student's Printed Name: Student ID: Major: Contact Number: Signature: Date Signed: